awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 1. In the navigation pane, choose **Repositories**\.

-1. On the **Repositories** page, choose the repository that contains the image to scan\.
+1. On the **Repositories** page, choose the repository that contains the image to retrieve the scan findings for\.

 1. On the **Images** page, under the **Vulnerabilities** column, select **Details** for the image to retrieve the scan findings for\.